ShirshenduR/Streamify/README.md

 # 🎧 Streamify

 **Streamify** is a modern, open-source music streaming platform that lets you search, play, like, and download music for free — ad-free.
 Built using **React + Vite** for the frontend and **Django REST** for the backend, it features a sleek dark UI, Google login, per-user liked songs, and playlist management.
-All music data is fetched via the [unofficial JioSaavn API by @sumitkolhe](https://github.com/sumitkolhe/jiosaavn-api).
+All music data is fetched via the [unofficial JioSaavn API by @sumitkolhe](https://github.com/sumitkolhe/jiosaavn-api), and [YouTube Music](https://music.youtube.com/) via [ytmusicapi](https://github.com/sigma67/ytmusicapi) and [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 > This project is for **educational purposes only** and does not store or redistribute music files.